List of Doctors characters introduced in 2000: Kate McGuire

 Kate McGuire, portrayed by Maggie Cronin, first appeared on 26 March 2000 and made her final appearance on 26 May 2006.

-Kate is the wife of Mac McGuire (Christopher Timothy) and set up Riverside with him.
+Kate is married to Mac McGuire (Christopher Timothy) and set up Riverside with him.
 At first, their marriage is successful, both personally and professionally.
 However, Kate longs for a child of her own, unlike Mac, who already has three adult children from his first marriage.
 Eventually, Mac agrees to the idea and Kate becomes pregnant.
-However, tragedy strikes, as Kate suffers a miscarriage early into her pregnancy.
-The two support each other, and Kate falls pregnant again.
+However, Kate suffers a miscarriage early into her pregnancy.
+The two support each other and Kate falls pregnant again.
 The pregnancy is straightforward, until Kate falls down the stairs and goes into labour.
 The birth is traumatic, but eventually their son, Ciaran, is born.
 Because of the trauma leading up to his birth, and the complications that arose during labour, Kate is forced to stay in hospital.
-Mac, feeling shut out and struggling to deal with his feelings, hits the bottle.
+Mac, feeling shut out and struggling to deal with his feelings, becomes an alcoholic.
 Kate and Ciaran move out, while Mac tries to control his drinking, then eventually returns home.

-However, a few months later, Kate’s head is turned by the arrival of Father David Quinn (Richard Standing).
-The two have an affair, and Kate decides to leave Mac.
-On the day that Kate and David decide to tell Mac about their affair, they are too late, as Father Tom discovers the affair and tells Mac first.
-This leads to Mac having a heart attack and his first wife Julia re-entering his life.
+Months later, Kate's head is turned by the arrival of Father David Quinn (Richard Standing).
+The two have an affair and Kate decides to leave Mac.
+On the day that Kate and David decide to tell Mac about their affair, they are too late, as Mac is informed first.
+Mac has a heart attack and his ex-wife, Julia Parsons (Diane Keen), returns into his life.
 Kate and David find their new lives hard at first, struggling to find work, until Helen and Marc employ Kate as the new receptionist at Best Practice.
-As life settles down, David proposes to Kate, just before he sets off to take Riverside receptionist, Carolina, and her young daughter, Vicky, to their new life in Lincoln.
-Kate doesn’t give David an answer straight away, and decides to wait until he is home.
-Sadly, David, and Carolina are involved in a traffic accident, and they both die in hospital from their injuries, leaving Kate distraught.
-Kate leaves the church.
-Ciaran is later kidnapped; however, when he is returned, she regains her belief in the church.
-After a two-month gap, Kate returns to Best Practice as the new receptionist.
-Mac remarries his ex-wife, Julia Parsons (Diane Keen), as she becomes the practice manager at the surgery.
-Kate and Julia become enemies as Kate still harbours feelings for Mac, which Julia knows about, but the pair soon become friends.
-Kate meets Dr Mike Miles (Michael J. Jackson) and moves to Ireland with him.
-Whilst in Ireland, Mac visits Ciaran and has an affair with her whilst there.
-Julia finds out, ordering them to leave the surgery, and both Kate and Mac leave for Ireland.
+As life settles down, David proposes to Kate, but she does not give him an immediate answer.
+She is later distraught when he dies in a traffic accident.
+Kate meets Dr. Mike Miles (Michael J. Jackson) and moves to Ireland with him, after Mac remarries Julia.
+Off-screen, their relationship breaks down at some point between her departure in 2004 and her return in 2006.
+Mac begins an affair with Kate when he visits her in Ireland off-screen, shortly before the start of the eighth series.
+The affair is secret for a while, with the two having secret meetings in hotels for weekends away, under the guise of golfing weekends and conferences.
+However, when Kate and Ciaran visit Letherbridge, Mac and Kate are caught kissing in Mac's office by newly-appointed receptionist Donna Parmar (Martha Howe-Douglas).
+Donna assures Mac she will not reveal the affair.
+However, a few weeks later, Mac attends a conference in the Cotswolds with Kate.
+Julia, still unaware of the affair, drives down to surprise Mac, only to find Mac and Kate kissing.
+When Mac returns home, he begs Julia to forgive him, but she refuses.
+She orders him to move out and leave the Mill.
+At first, Mac refuses, but after speaking with Donna, he announces his resignation.
+Kate arrives in a taxi and leaves with Mac, while a devastated Julia watches from her office window.